1Mike3/MCSD_Timers/README.md

 	To visually distiguish the funcitons:
 	Blocking funciton uses the green LED.
 	Non-Blocking fucntion uses the blue LED.
+	For a better visualization during the idle time the led flashes white to show that code is executed during the timer wait time in the non-blocking funciton.(see bugs) The delaytimes can be adjusted by defines in the main loop.

 # General Information:
 * Documentation of used functions is in .h and not .c file
 * Prints to Console implemented very crudely, but not part of assignment
 * Added Debug Statement and Toggle Red LED in Error handeler to detect if the System goes belly up